justmedusty/Kryptos/README.md

 All messages are prepended with the users name to make a busy chatroom readable.

-Features an RC4 cipher implementation for encrypting communication (RC4 is no longer considered secure this is just for learning/fun purposes)
+Features an RC4 & AES cipher implementation for encrypting communication (RC4 is no longer considered secure this is just for learning/fun purposes)

+This is just my pet project for learning rust.